 Furthermore, although the new engagement partner initially reported to the division manager of the audit firm about the temporary project of another engagement and accounting issues, he/she did not make subsequent reports on an ongoing basis.

-The division manager failed to respond to the situation where full involvement of the new engagement partner cannot be expected such as by assigning more employees to the engagement team.
+Moreover, the division manager failed to respond to the situation where full involvement of the new engagement partner cannot be expected by, for example, assigning more employees to the engagement team.